genestack/user-docs/docs-rework/overview/index.md

 <p style="text-align: center; margin: 0.5rem 0 2rem;"><img src="../assets/brand/ODM-key.png" alt="ODM: Catalogue, Search, Harmonize" width="220"></p>

-ODM (Open Data Manager) is a bioinformatics SaaS platform by Genestack for managing, exploring, contributing to, and administering omics datasets.
+ODM (Open Data Manager) is a bioinformatics product developed by Genestack for managing, exploring, contributing to, and administering omics datasets.
 You can interact with ODM through a web UI, a REST API, and Python and R API client libraries.
 The documentation here assumes biological background knowledge; ODM-specific concepts are explained where they arise.

 ## Why ODM